simpleforce/simpleforce/README.md

 `simpleforce` is a library written in Go (Golang) that connects to Salesforce via the REST and Tooling APIs.
 Currently, the following functions are implemented and more features could be added based on need:

-* Execute SOQL queries
+- Execute SOQL queries
-* Get records via record (sobject) type and ID
+- Get records via record (sobject) type and ID
-* Create records
+- Create records
-* Update records
+- Update records
-* Delete records
+- Delete records
+- Upsert (create or update) records based on an external ID
-* Download a file
+- Download a file
-* Execute anonymous apex
+- Execute anonymous apex
-* Send request to a custom Apex Rest endpoint
+- Send request to a custom Apex Rest endpoint

 Most of the implementation referenced Salesforce documentation here: https://developer.salesforce.com/docs/atlas.en-us.214.0.api_rest.meta/api_rest/intro_what_is_rest_api.htm